Parallel-NetCDF/E3SM-IO/README.md

-       [-g num] Number of IO groups (subfiles) (default 1) [-o output_dir] Output directory name (default ./) [-i target_dir] Path to directory containing the input files
+       [-g num] Number of IO groups (subfiles) (default 1) [-o output_dir] Output directory name (default ./) [-i target_dir] Path to directory containing the input files If set, E3SM I/O will read the data from the input files and write it out in the write test.
+              The input file must have the same configuration (decomposition file) as the test case and be written by the same underlying I/O library.
+              If not set, E3SM I/O will write out random data.
+       [-a api] Underlying API to test (pnetcdf (default), hdf5_ra, hdf5_log, hdf5_mv, adios)
               pnetcdf:     PnetCDF library
               hdf5_ra:     HDF5 library's native VOL with rearranger in E3SM
               hdf5_log:    HDF5 library with Log I/O VOL